 All full cost students who successfully complete the course and progress to a UCA course will receive a £1,500 discount on the standard listed tuition fee for the course.
-If the tuition fees are paid in full before enrolment, an additional 4% discount is applied.

 At UCA we are dedicated to helping international students prepare for an undergraduate degree in the UK, and the International Foundation in Creative Practices is our bespoke course to achieve this.